 Cortisol, called the stress hormone, triggers the fight or flight response to stress.
-While it is a necessity in life, high levels of the hormone are bad for health and lead to problems like insomnia, anxiety disorders and weight gain.
+While it is a necessity in life, high levels of the hormone are bad for health and lead to problems like insomnia, anxiety disorders, and weight gain.

 Vitamin C is known to lower the secretion of cortisol.
 It also aids in reducing blood pressure.
-Therefore, including an orange in your morning breakfast becomes essential before you get out for the day.
+Therefore, including oranges in your morning breakfast becomes essential before you get out for the day.

 With high levels of vitamin C in the body, individuals can bounce back quickly from stressful situations.
-Other good sources of vitamin C are tomatoes, strawberries, papayas, broccoli and other citrus fruits.
+Other good sources of vitamin C are tomatoes, strawberries, papayas, broccoli, and other citrus fruits.

 Green tea is an anti-inflammatory, antioxidant, digestive and spleen tonic.
 It pacifies Pitta and Kapha dosha, while it aggravates Vata dosha.

 If you have been affected by anxiety, turn to some green tea for solace.
 Drinking five or more cups of green tea daily has proven to reduce the incidence of psychological distress by 20%.

-Almonds are an alkalizing tonic providing magnesium, phosphorus and vitamin E. They pacify Vata and Pitta, and aggravate Kapha.
+Almonds are an alkalizing tonic providing magnesium, phosphorus, and vitamin E. They pacify Vata and Pitta and aggravate Kapha.
 They relax muscles and are a good brain tonic.

 Antioxidants present in our veggies and fruits reduce the ill effects of oxidative stress on mental health.
 Almonds are also a rich source of antioxidants and help in stress reduction.
 Snack around 15-20 nuts daily to keep your day running smooth.

-In moderation, all other nuts like walnuts, peanuts, cashews, sunflower seeds and pine nuts are also pacifying to Vata.
+In moderation, all other nuts like walnuts, peanuts, cashews, sunflower seeds, and pine nuts are also pacifying to Vata.
 As they are oily and nutritious they make a great combination of proteins and fats that are highly beneficial to Vata.